2022 PDC World Cup of Darts Betting Tips & Predictions (June 16-19)

 Van den Bergh and Huybrechts boast a good balance of talent and experience and are more than capable of beating any team on a good day.
 In the current world no.9, Van den Bergh enters the tournament on the back of a W at the Nordic Masters, which is a good sign.

 Huybrechts has not achieved anything spectacular of late, but he has 10 years of experience and is widely known as one of the most consistent performers on the circuit.
-As history has taught us, anything can happen, but realistically, the Belgium duo don’t need to have much luck to make a splash and possibly compete for the title.
+As history has taught us, anything can happen, but realistically, the Belgium duo don’t need much luck to make a splash and possibly compete for the title.

 Austria to Win – 40/1